-The Crockett Independent School District (the "District") is a political subdivision located in Houston County, Texas.
+The Oakwood Independent School District (the "District") is a political subdivision located in Leon and Freestone Counties, Texas.
 The District is governed by a seven-member Board of Trustees (the "Board").
-Board trustees serve staggered three-year terms with elections being held in May of every other year.
+Board trustees serve staggered three-year terms with elections being held in November of each year.
 Policy-making and supervisory functions are the responsibility of, and are vested in, the Board.
 The Board delegates administrative responsibilities to the Superintendent of Schools who is the chief administrative officer of the District.
+The District serves as estimated population of 1,781.